Laplacian with singular drift in a critical borderline case: Introduction and result

 In the rest of the paper we work over $d$-dimensional torus $\Pi^d$ obtained as the quotient of $[-\frac{1}{2},\frac{1}{2}]^d$.
-This is not a technical assumption since the volume of the torus will enter the estimates; the case of $\mathbb R^d$ requires separate study.
+This is not a technical assumption since the volume of the torus enters the estimates; the case of $\mathbb R^d$ requires separate study.
 Still, since $\delta$ measures the magnitude of \textit{local} singularities of $b$, working on a torus is sufficient for the purposes of this paper.
-The functions/vector fields on $\Pi^d$ are identified with $1$-periodic functions/vector fields on $\mathbb R^d$.
-Let $dx$ denote the Lebesgue measure on $\Pi^d$.
-Given a Borel measurable function $f:\Pi^d \rightarrow \mathbb R$, we put